willmcb94/BE-NC-NEWS/README.md

 Please fork the project to your own Github profile and then go ahead and clone the repo.

-Once cloned in your terminal make your way to the directory you wish to keep the repo and then run this command -
+Once cloned in your terminal make your way to the directory where you wish to keep the repo and then run this command -

 ```